johandalabacka/lu.se-vue-template/README.md

 ----|-----------|-------------
 topmenu | menu on top of the page.
 If not set, will the menu not show| undefined navbarmenu | menu below header.
-If not set, will the menu not show| undefined
+If not set, will the menu not show| undefined hasListen | should page use browsealoud | false

 ### LuBreadCrumb